MarcoMeinardi/spwn/README.md

 `[command, timeout]`, the default commands, are just examples that do nothing.
 The `command` should contain the `"{binary}"` or `"{debug_binary}"` string in order to be formatted with the correct executable path.
-You should use `debug_binary` only if the binary will be run.
+You should use `debug_binary` only if your command will run the binary.
 If you set `timeout` to `false`, the program gets run with `subprocess.Popen`, thus the analysis will go on while running it, this might be used, for example, to launch the decompiler.
 If you want to run the program without a timeout (discouraged) you